Animal Ambassadors

 Striped Skunk

 Chase is a captive bred striped skunk that was born in May 2016.
 Wild striped skunks have a risk of carrying rabies and therefore cannot be rehabilitated in Wisconsin.
-Chase has been raised and cared for by our staff and will live permanently at the Wildlife in Need Center.
-As a frequently misunderstood species, he is an important addition to our education team. -
+Chase has been raised and cared for by our staff and will live permanently at WINC.
+As a frequently misunderstood species, he is an important addition to our education team.

 Evie

-Evie is a captive bred snake hatched in August of 2013.
-She had two years of dedicated foster care before being donated to WINC to join our education team in the fall of 2015. -
+Evie is acaptive bred snake hatched in August of 2013.
+She had two years of dedicated foster care before being donated to WINC to be used for education.
+She joined our educational team in the fall of 2015.

 Jewel